tresler/sacn/README.md

  * `preview_data: bool`: Flag to mark the data as preview data for visualization purposes.
 Default: False
  * `dmx_data: tuple`: the DMX data as a tuple.
 Max length is 512 and for legacy devices all data that is smaller than 512 is merged to a 512 length tuple with 0 as filler value.
 The values in the tuple have to be [0-255]!
+ * `dmx_priority: tuple`: the priority channel a tuple.
+1 for active channel, 0 for deactive channel.
+Max length is 512 and for legacy devices all data that is smaller than
+ 512 is merged to a 512 length tuple with 0 as filler value.
+The values in the tuple have to be [0-255]!

+For activation for channel priority use:
+ * `sender.activate_output(universe, dmxStartCodeWithChanPriority=True)

 `sACNsender` Creates a sender object.
 A sender is used to manage multiple sACN universes and handles their output.
 DMX data is send out every second, when no data changes.
 Some changes may be not send out, because the fps